mbamarante/ud120-projects/final_project/report.md

 ### 1. Summarize for us the goal of this project and how machine learning is useful in trying to accomplish it.
 As part of your answer, give some background on the dataset and how it can be used to answer the project question.
 Were there any outliers in the data when you got it, and how did you handle those?  [relevant rubric items: “data exploration”, “outlier investigation”]

-O objetivo deste projeto é identificar funcionários da Enron, chamados Pessoas de Intesse (POIs), que possam ter cometido fraude.
+O objetivo deste projeto é identificar funcionários da Enron, chamados Pessoas de Interesse (POIs), que possam ter cometido fraude.
 Foram utilizas informações públicas divulgadas durante a investigação da gigante norte americana, que atuava principalmente no ramo de energia.
 Chamada pela revista Fortune de "[America's Most Innovative Company](https://en.wikipedia.org/wiki/Enron)" por seis anos consecutivos, decretou falência em 2001.

 O conjunto de dados possui informações financeiras e de trocas de e-mails de 146 funcionários da Enron e sinalização se POI ou não POI, o que nos possibilita executar a tarefa de aprendizagem supervisionada.
 Os valores faltantes foram tratados com "NaN", posteriormente convertidos para zero.

+O datataset contém 146 observações com 21 variáveis.
+Destas 146 observações, 18 estão marcadas como POIs.
+Apenas as variáveis POI (boolean) e e-mail (string) não não numéricas; as demais são numéricas contínuas.
+As variáveis deferral_payments, loan_advances, restricted_stock_deferred, director_fees possuem 70%
+dos dados igual a zero, e por carregar pouco significado não devem ser utilizadas no processo de aprendizagem.
+A observação de 'LOCKHART EUGENE E' não possui nenhum valor, portanto, deve ser desconsiderada.
+A alocação de classes é extremamente desbalanceada: a classe POIs corresponde a apenas 12,3% dos dados; e os não POIs 87,7%.

 Os outilers encontrados durante a investigação foram removidos da seguinte forma: 1) removido "TOTAL", por não se tratar de uma pessoa, e sim de um totalizador da planilha; 2) para cada feature, remover os outliers acima do 3º quartil, desde que não estivessem relacionados a uma POI e não ultrapassando 5% dos dados; 3) para cada feature, remover dos outilers abaixo do 1º quartil, desde que não estivessem relacionados a uma POI e não ultrapassando 5% dos dados.

 ### 2. What features did you end up using in your POI identifier, and what selection process did you use to pick them?
 Did you have to do any scaling?
 Why or why not?
 As part of the assignment, you should attempt to engineer your own feature that does not come ready-made in the dataset -- explain what feature you tried to make, and the rationale behind it.
 (You do not necessarily have to use it in the final analysis, only engineer and test it.)
 In your feature selection step, if you used an algorithm like a decision tree, please also give the feature importances of the features that you use, and if you used an automated feature selection function like SelectKBest, please report the feature scores and reasons for your choice of parameter values.  [relevant rubric items: “create new features”, “properly scale features”, “intelligently select feature”]